jooohyunpark/itp-canvas-for-coders/README.md

 At the completion of this course, the students will:

 1. Develop perspectives on using web pages as a creative medium.
-2. Be comfortable prototyping web 3D experience with three.js.
+2. Be comfortable prototyping web 3D experience with three.js and react-three-fiber.

 ## Course Values